ivan-nejezchleb/redux-saga-workshop/README.md

 Go to `http://localhost:3000/lokalhost`

-Pressing button "Na zdravi" triggers `CORNIFY` action.
+Pressing button "Cheers!" triggers `CORNIFY` action.

 Fill the blank space in the `src/sagas/cornifySaga.js` and call `add` method from the cornify library everytime `CORNIFY` action gets triggered.